Back to questions

 This is the same question as problem #32 in the SQL Chapter of Ace the Data Science Interview!

-Assume you are given the table below containing information on user transactions for particular products.
-Write a query to obtain the year-on-year growth rate for the total spend of each product for each year.
+Assume you're given a table containing information about Wayfair user transactions for different products.
+Write a query to calculate the year-on-year growth rate for the total spend of each product, grouping the results by product ID.

-Output the year (in ascending order) partitioned by product id, current year's spend, previous year's spend and year-on-year growth rate (percentage rounded to 2 decimal places).
+The output should include the year in ascending order, product ID, current year's spend, previous year's spend and year-on-year growth percentage, rounded to 2 decimal places.

 Column Name | Type |